RoxguelDevs/LoLCurrentSong/README.md

 [Download portable for Windows](https://github.com/RoxguelDevs/LoLCurrentSong/releases/download/v1.0.0-alpha.2/Release-v1.0.0-alpha.2.zip)

 **Important:** You need .NET Framework 4.7.2 Runtime installed in your PC: [Download .NET Framework 4.7.2 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/net472)

+## Configuration

+### YouTube & YouTube Music

+Install [this extension](https://github.com/RoxguelDevs/LoLCurrentSong-ChromeExtension) for read song name of YouTube in Google Chrome.

+### Logs

+The app write every action when `LOG_LEVEL=0` in `config.ini`.
+If do have not problem with the app, can delete this file.

+## Report Bug and Issues
+If do have problems with the app, go log directory, send `log/YYYY-MM-DD.log` file (example `2019-09-15.log`) to me ([@Roxguel](https://twitter.com/Roxguel)) and describe me the issue.

+Also, you can report the issue in [RoxguelDevs/LoLCurrentSong/issues](https://github.com/RoxguelDevs/LoLCurrentSong/issues).

 ## Disclaimer